jackstanek/jackstanek.github.io/content/_index.md

   I am a second-year Ph.D student at the University of Wisconsin-Madison working with <a href="https://muraliadithya.github.io/">Prof. Adithya Murali</a>.
-My research interests lie primarily in the fields of programming language theory and formal methods: how can we use formal techniques to reason about computer programs and their behavior?
+My research interests lie primarily in the fields of programming languages, probabilistic programming, and machine learning.

   Before coming to Wisconsin, I completed my B.S. in computer science at the University of Minnesota-Twin Cities.
 I completed minors in mathematics and